-Kaplan-Meier estimates (product-limit estimates) will be presented by treatment group (E1 and E2) together with a summary of associated statistics including the median time to PSA progression with 2-sided 90% and 95% CIs.
-In particular, the PSA progression rate at 4, 6, 8, 10, 12, 14, and 18 months will be estimated with corresponding 2-sided 90% and 95% CIs.
-The CIs for the median will be calculated according to Brookmeyer and Crowley and the CIs for the survival function estimates at the time points defined above will be derived using the log-log transformation according to Kalbfleisch and Prentice (conftype=loglog default option in SAS Proc LIFETEST).
+Kaplan-Meier estimates4 (product-limit estimates) will be presented together with a summary of associated statistics including the median time to PSA progression with 2-sided 95% CIs.
+In particular, the PSA progression rate at 4, 6, 8, 10, 12, 14, 16, and 18 months will be estimated with corresponding 2-sided 95% CIs.
+The CIs for the median will be calculated according to Brookmeyer and Crowley (1982)1 and the CIs for the survival function estimates at the time points defined above will be derived using the log-log transformation according to Kalbfleisch and Prentice (2002)3 (conftype=loglog default option in SAS Proc LIFETEST).
 The estimate of the standard error will be computed using Greenwood's formula.

-Frequency (number and percentage) of patients with an event and patients censored will be presented by treatment group.
+Frequency (number and percentage) of patients with an event and patients censored will be presented.
 The time to PSA progression or censoring time will also be presented in a patient listing.